ThomasSilloway/Sleepy-AI-Army/poc-2-task-orchestrator/ai-docs/best_practices.md

 )
 ```
  - Do not use Custom agents unless specifically requested
+*   **Prompt-Driven vs. Custom Agent Logic:** Consider the trade-off for complex orchestration (e.g., multi-step tool sequences, conditional logic).
+    *   **Prompt-Driven (Standard `LlmAgent`):** Leverages the LLM's ability to follow instructions, simplifying Python code.
+Can be effective for sequential tasks but debugging complex logic within a prompt can be challenging.
+Requires careful prompt engineering.
+    *   **Custom Agent Logic (Subclassing `Agent`/`LlmAgent`):** Allows explicit Python control flow (`_run_async_impl`), which can be easier to debug and test for complex, stateful, or highly conditional logic.
+May require more boilerplate Python code.
+Choose based on the complexity and debugging needs of the specific agent's task.
 *   **Sub-agent definitions** - Should always be formatted like the following, do not use special classes
 ```
 itinerary_agent = Agent(